 - Runtime is tiny.

 - Duck-typing and polymorphism by nature.

 In Creo everything is an object.
-That means that every object can be selected and modified using both the Inspector or the Code Editor on the bottom.
-You usually use the Code Editor to modify values that can change at runtime while the Inspector is usually used to modify values that change at design time.
+That means that every object can be selected and modified using both the Inspector or the Code Editor.
+Use the Code Editor to modify values that can change at runtime and the Inspector to modify values that change at design time.

-Each object comes with a predefined set of events and an empty set of methods and properties that you can customize.
-Events notify you about important changes that could require your interactions.
-For example, a Slider notifies that its value has changed using the Changed event, while a Button notifies that it has been touched using the Action event.
-By filling the appropriate events you can customize an object’s behaviors to better fit your needs.
-Every object can be further customized by adding functionalities (methods) and properties.
+Each object comes with a predefined set of events and a customizable set of methods and properties.
+Events notify object about important changes that require interactions.
+For example, a Slider uses the Changed event to notify that its value has changed, while a Button notifies that it has been touched using the Action event.
+Use the appropriate events to customize an object’s behaviors to better fit your needs.
+Every object can be further customized by adding methods and properties.

 For example, if you add a

-state property to a Slider1 object then it will represent a static information that you can use later in your programming logic but if you transform that variable to a computed property (right-click on its name) then you can add a lot of logic when it is set (written) or get (read).
+state property to a Slider1 object then it will represent a static information that you can use later in your programming logic but if you transform the property to computed property then you can add logic for setting (writing) and getting (reading) the property.

-get section represents the code that needs to be executed when your property is read or accessed in your code (for example in
+get section holds the code that is executed when your property is read or accessed (for example in

 Slider1.state = myState).